markclare1992/markclare1992.github.io/_posts/2018-11-7-penalty_code.md

 ```

 Define the model using pymc3 as follows, the standard deviation parameters (sigma and sigma_gk) have to be restricted to positive only values here because of the subtraction of the taker and keeper skill.
-I chose to use a different standard deviation paramter for takers and goalkeepers, however a single parameter can be used for both groups and a similar result is found.
+I chose to use a different standard deviation parameter for takers and goalkeepers, however a single parameter can be used for both groups and a similar result is found.
 I used the sigmoid function from the theano library to ensure that $$p \in [0,1]$$.

 ``` python